Gravitational waves from a scotogenic two-loop neutrino mass model: Phase transitions and primordial gravitational waves

 \subsection{Numerical results}

-With a rich scalar potential, one of the immediate questions about the considered model is if it can accommodate FOPTs and if they can be strong enough to leave visible imprints in the form of a SGWB.
-To address this question we have implemented the thermal effective potential of the scotogenic two-loop neutrino mass model into the \texttt{CosmoTransitions} package \cite{Wainwright:2011kj} enabling us to numerically compute the bounce action and hence the probability for bubble nucleation at any given temperature.
-Among the key parameters that control the dynamics of the phase transitions, $\beta/H$ depends on the derivative of the Euclidean effective action, and hence can exhibit numerical instabilities if the action is not numerically well-behaved.
-To minimize the corresponding uncertainties, we perform an interpolation of the action on a point-by-point basis.
+We have implemented the thermal effective potential of the considered scotogenic two-loop neutrino mass model into the \texttt{CosmoTransitions} package \cite{Wainwright:2011kj} which enable us to compute numerically the bounce action and hence the probability for bubble nucleation at any given temperature.
+The key parameters that control the dynamics of the phase transitions, $\beta/H$ and $\alpha$, depend on derivative of the Euclidean effective action, hence, they can exhibit numerical instabilities if the action is not well-behaved.
+To minimize the corresponding numerical uncertainties, we perform an interpolation of the action on a point-by-point basis.
 The technique for the smoothing of the Euclidean action is described in detail in some of the author's previous work \cite{Freitas:2021yng}.
 Furthermore, for the scan, we have extended the ranges of various parameters to be more inclusive.
 Namely, we now perform a logarithmic scan over the quartic couplings in the ranges of $[10^{-8},\, 4\pi]$ and the masses of the BSM scalars to be above $200~\mathrm{GeV}$.
-Constraints from neutrino physics and LFV observables are also imposed in the data points.
+Constraints from neutrino physics and LFVs are also imposed in the data points.

-First, we show in Fig.~\ref{fig:GW_plots} the GW peak signal, $h^2\Omega_{\mathrm{GW}}^{\mathrm{peak}}$, as a function of the peak frequency, $f_{\mathrm{peak}}$ in Hz; both axes are shown in logarithmic scale.
+First, we show in Fig.~\ref{fig:GW_plots} the spectral GW peak signal, $h^2\Omega_{\mathrm{GW}}^{\mathrm{peak}}$, as a function of the peak frequency, $f_{\mathrm{peak}}$ in Hz; both axes are shown in logarithmic scale.
 Focusing first on the panels (a), (b) and (c) where we display in the colour axis the relevant GW observables for the dynamics of the signal, namely, the phase transition strength (a), the inverse time-scale of the phase transition (b), and the nucleation temperature (c).
-First, we begin by noting that various points in the parameter space can give rise to potentially detectable SGWB signals in different planned GW interferometers.
-The latter include the Laser Interferometer Space Antenna (LISA) \cite{2017arXiv170200786A,Caprini:2019egz,Caprini:2015zlo}, the Big Bang Observer (BBO) \cite{Corbin:2005ny} and at the Deci-hertz Interferometer Gravitational wave Observatory (DECIGO) \cite{Kudoh:2005as}, indicating that the gravitational channel may offer a complementary approach to standard colliders channels in probing our model.
+Let us note that there are several planned GW interferometers that could explore the PGW signals predicted by the model.
+They include the Laser Interferometer Space Antenna (LISA) \cite{2017arXiv170200786A,Caprini:2019egz,Caprini:2015zlo}, the Big Bang Observer (BBO) \cite{Corbin:2005ny} and at the Deci-hertz Interferometer Gravitational wave Observatory (DECIGO) \cite{Kudoh:2005as}, indicating that the gravitational channel may offer a complementary approach to standard colliders channels in probing our model.